-- (a) Act means the Act of May 2, 2013, 83rd Leg., R.S., ch.
-42, § 1.01 (SB 966), which is codified in Chapters 151-157 of the Government Code. - (b) Advisory board means a board that is established by law or the Commission to advise the Commission on rules, policies, or technical matters. - (c) Applicant means any person seeking a certification, registration, or license from the Commission. - (d) Certification means a certification issued by the Commission.
-The term includes provisional certification. - (e) Commission means Texas Judicial Branch Certification Commission. - (f) Complainant means any person, including the Director, who has filed a complaint with the Commission against any person whose activities are subject to the Commission's jurisdiction. - (g) Director or Administrative Director means the Administrative Director of the Office of Court Administration of the Texas Judicial System, or the Director's designee. - (h) License means a license issued by the Commission. - (i) Office means the Office of Court Administration of the Texas Judicial System. - (j) Presiding officer means the Commission member designated by the Supreme Court under Section 152.056 of the Government Code. - (k) Registration means a registration issued by the Commission.
+- (a) Act means the laws enforced by the Commission, which are codified at Chapters 151-157 of the Government Code. - (b) Advisory board means a board that is established by law or the Commission to advise the Commission on rules, policies, or technical matters. - (c) Applicant means any person seeking a certification, registration, or license from the Commission. - (d) Certification means a certification issued by the Commission.
+The term includes provisional certification. - (e) Commission means Texas Judicial Branch Certification Commission. - (f) Complainant means any person, including the Director, who has filed a complaint with the Commission against any person whose activities are subject to the Commission's jurisdiction. - (g) Director or Administrative Director means the Administrative Director of the Office of Court Administration of the Texas Judicial System, or the Director's designee. - (h) Good Standing with regard to certification, registration, or licensure in another jurisdiction means to be authorized to engage in a regulated practice without restriction and not subject to any current disciplinary sanction for any misconduct other than failure to pay renewal fees. - (i)(h) License means a license issued by the Commission. - (i)(i) Office means the Office of Court Administration of the Texas Judicial System. - (k)(j) Presiding officer means the Commission member designated by the Supreme Court under Section 152.056 of the Government Code or the presiding officer's temporary designee under that section.

-- (l) Regulated person means a person who holds a certification, registration, or license issued by the Commission. - (m) Respondent means any person, regardless of whether the person is certified, registered, or licensed, who is charged with violating a law that establishes a regulatory program administered by the Commission, a rule adopted by the Commission, or an order issued by the Commission or the Director. - (n) Review committee means a committee of advisory board members appointed by the Commission to review complaints filed against a regulated person.
+- (1)(k) Registration means a registration issued by the Commission. - (m)(1) Regulated person means a person who, or a program; corporation; partnership; firm; other business entity; local, county, or regional agency; or nonprofit entity that holds an apprenticeship, provisional certification, a certification, registration, or license issued by the Commission, but, pursuant to Section 155.208 of the Government Code, does not include guardianships registered under Section155.151 of the Government Code. - (n)(m) Respondent means any person, regardless of whether the person is certified, registered, or licensed, who is charged with violating a law that establishes a regulatory program administered by the Commission, a rule adopted by the Commission, or an order issued by the Commission or the Director. - (o)(n) Review committee means a committee of advisory board members appointed by the Commission to review complaints.